The Blog

 How much traffic do you need to A/B test an online store?

-"My store does 10,000 visitors a month and my tests never reach significance.
-Am I doing something wrong?"
-No. At that traffic, detecting a 10% lift takes 56 weeks.
-Here's the arithmetic to run before any test, and what actually works at small-store traffic.
+At 10,000 visitors a month, detecting a 10% lift takes 56 weeks.
+The arithmetic to run before any test, and what actually works at small-store traffic.

 What this blog covers